Border-Walwa Football Netball Club: Border United FC (1950-1960) "Hoppers"

-Border-Walwa FNC (1960-present) "Magpies"
+Border-Walwa FNC (1960-2020) "Magpies"

 In 1960 the Border-Walwa Football Club was based in Walwa, Victoria, playing their home games from the Walwa Recreation Reserve.
 The club competed in the Upper Murray Football League from 1961.
 Border-Walwa has won 7 senior premierships & also were 11 time runners-up competing in 18 grand finals during that time.

-Combined the Walwa FC, the Border United FC, & the Border-Walwa FNC have won a total of 22 senior premierships, but the Border-Walwa FNC only has 7 senior premierships officially recognised by the Upper Murray Football Netball League.
+Combined the Walwa FC, the Border United FC, & the Border-Walwa FNC have won a total of 22 senior premierships, with the Border-Walwa FNC on seven senior premierships officially recognised by the Upper Murray Football Netball League.
 This is similar to how combined the Fitzroy FC, the Brisbane Bears, & the Brisbane Lions have won a total of 11 VFL/AFL premierships, but the Brisbane Lions only has 3 VFL/AFL premierships officially recognised by the Australian Football League.